David Grace (snooker player): 2016/2017 season

 At the Paul Hunter Classic, Grace beat Sean O'Sullivan 4–0 and Matthew Stevens 4–3 and then did not drop a frame in eliminating Jack Lisowski and Robbie Williams.
 This saw him play in his second career ranking event quarter-final in which he led Thepchaiya Un-Nooh 3–1, but lost 4–3.
 Grace was beaten 4–1 by Barry Hawkins in the third round of the English Open and lost in the quarter-finals of the Shoot-Out to Shaun Murphy.

 Grace then qualified for his first World Championship by overcoming Thor Chuan Leong 10–6, Mark Joyce 10–6 and Akani Songsermsawad 10–3 and played Kyren Wilson in the first round.
 Grace only trailed 5–4 at the end of the first session after being 5–1 down and then made a century to be 7–6 behind.
 However, Wilson then took three successive frames to win 10–6.
 His end-of-year ranking of 44 is the highest Grace has ever been.

 2017/18 season

 He dropped off the tour at the end of the 2017/18 season but entered Q School in an attempt to win back a place.
 However, his bid to regain professional status ended unsuccessfully, as he lost in all three 2018 Q School events.

 Personal life

-Grace also works at the Northern Snooker Centre and sells his own portrait paintings of snooker players to make extra money.
+Grace also works at the Northern Snooker Centre and sells his own portrait paintings of snooker players.